boohyung/Op-Firewall/README.md

  (_____)(__)    (__)  (____)(_)\_)(____)(__/\__)(__)(__)(____)(____)
  ```

-This repository is my progress on reverse engineering NSA free sample leaks by shadow broker.
+This repository is for reverse engineering NSA free sample leaks by shadow broker.

 This is all intended for personal academic use only.

+Feel free to make a pull request ;)